learn-co-curriculum/javascript-promises/README.md

 ---

 ## Objectives
+  + Understand how promises allow us to make specified JavaScript code run synchronously
+  + Understand how to resolve a promise in JavaScript.
 ## Introduction

 In the last section we saw that for functions or execution code that takes a while to run, JavaScript happily proceeds onto the next line.
 It's why the code below will log "Hola" before alerting "Hello World!".